NerTzhuLz/PhoenixBot/README.md

 * CreateRelic
     * Adds a new relic/list of relics to the database (for if a new one is vaulted)
     * Only allows relics to have the form described below this command list
+    * Doesn't break if no good relics are given
 * DeleteRelic
     * Deletes a relic/list of relics and their associated user subscriptions from the database (for if someone screwed up and added a relic that they shouldn't have)
     * Can only delete relics that are already in the database
     * Doesn't break if told to delete a relic that doesn't exist
 * RelicUsers
-    * Shows a list of users that are subscribed to a relic/list of relics (Probably not really much use)
+    * Shows a list of users that are subscribed to a relic/list of relics (Probably not very useful)
+    * Doesn't break if no relics are given
 * Kill
     * Shuts the bot down, has to be restarted by the host (for if it somehow starts breaking in some way that hurts the server/users)
+    * Always breaks.
+That's kinda the point.

 User-level commands:
 * AddRelic
     * Subscribes a user to a relic/list of relics so that people hosting it can ping them
     * Only adds relics that exist in the database that the user doesn't already have
+    * Doesn't break if no good relics are provided
 * RemoveRelic
-    * Unsubscribes a user from a relis/list of relics
+    * Unsubscribes a user from a relic/list of relics
     * Doesn't break if asked to remove a relic that doesn't exist/the user doesn't have, just does nothing
 * MyRelics
     * Shows a list of the relics a user is subscribed to